EddyTheCo/Esterv.Utils.QrCode/README.md

 ## API reference

-You can read the [API reference](https://eddytheco.github.io/qrCode/) here, or generate it yourself like
+You can read the [API reference](https://eddytheco.github.io/Esterv.Utils.QrCode/), or generate it yourself like
 ```
-cmake -DBUILD_DOCS=ON ../
-cmake --build . --target doxygen_docs
+cmake --workflow --preset default-documentation
 ```

 ## Contributing